UC Dissertation-Year Fellowship

 • Attend University events, as selected by the Office of the President and Office of Graduate Diversity, such as the Fall Diversity Reception, UC Dissertation Orientation Meetings and others (TBD)

-• Attend at least 3 dissertation completion workshops as designated by the Graduate Division and/or the Office for Graduate Diversity
+• Attend at least 3 dissertation completion workshops as designated by the Graduate Division, the Office for Graduate Diversity, or other campus units

 • Attend check-in sessions once each semester with the Graduate Division and/or the Office for Graduate Diversity to discuss progress of the dissertation